Swati Lathia

 • The term “digital payments” describes the electronic money transfer or digital currency exchange between two parties.

-• The use of actual cash or paper checks is eliminated because these transactions are carried out through a variety of digital platforms and technologies.
+• The use of actual cash or paper cheques is eliminated because these transactions are carried out through a variety of digital platforms and technologies.

 • With its simplicity, speed, and security, digital payments have completely changed how people and organizations do financial transactions.